mxfolken/thundercats_megadrive/README.md

 Detailed and set to music in the world of the Thundercats, a video game that every true fan of SEGA and the Thundercats cannot stop enjoying.

 Game programmed by Rolando Fdz.
-B. with C language and the SGDK created by Stephane-D.
+B. with C language and the SGDK created by Stephane Dallongeville.

 SGDK: https://github.com/Stephane-D/SGDK